MultiverseLearningProducts/swe/src/mod2/wk1/day2.md

 ## Assignment

 Create some arrays and use all of the array methods to change the array.
-What did the array contain at the start and what does it now contain?
+What did the array contain at the start and what does it contain now?

 [main](/swe)|[prev](/swe/mod2/wk1/day1.html)|[next](/swe/mod2/wk1/day3.html);